 Dala is an early stage Ed-tech start-up.
 Dala’s vision is to foster learning outside the boundaries of classrooms, enabling children in Sub-Saharan Africa to reach minimum proficiency levels in reading by the end of grade 3.

-The APHID project aims to develop existing technologies into a powerful new tool for remote monitoring of terrestrial plastic pollution.
+The MAPI project aims to develop existing technologies into a powerful new tool for remote monitoring of terrestrial plastic pollution.
 They are exploring drone–based hyperspectral imaging (HSI) as a tool to detect plastic pollution.

 The Bio Photo Voltaic (BPV) device is an open source apparatus that generates electrical current through the biological activity of algae or plants.
 The components of the BBV are obtained from recycled material: plastic bottles and aluminium from recycled cans.